Create a dashboard

 Create and save in your repository a process whose output is a data set compatible with the panel you want to build: a time series, a table for a scatter plot, etc.

-Create a web service based on that process.
+Deploy the data to a RTS with a deployment based on that process.
 The output format MUST be JSON.